===================The Roman Republic ~ The Civil Wars (49 – 30 BC)

 monarch.
 However, neither claim enjoys any real fundament.
 The title of rex

 and the notion of kingship were generally considered unacceptable by the Romans, stemming from the traumatic experiences during the Etruscan domination, the efforts required in overthrowing this monarchy and building the Roman Republic.
-Though all this happened centuries before, the Roman distaste of anything kingly was alive and well during the time of Caesar, who refused to be called rex
+Though all this happened centuries ago, the Roman distaste of anything kingly was alive and well during the time of Caesar, who refused to be called rex

 on several recorded occasions.
 Secondly, the idea that Caesar planned to rule as dictator for life is equally vague.
 In order to turn the Roman government from a republican one meant for a city-state to an imperial one meant for an empire, Caesar needed to implement significant reforms to Roman society, many of which would be opposed by his political enemies.
 This was a problem because several of these people enjoyed great political influence and popular support (cf. Cicero).
-While none of them could challenge Caesar individually and publicly, collectively and secretly they could be a serious threat.
+While none of them could really challenge Caesar individually and publicly, collectively and secretly they could be a serious threat.
 Caesar thus needed to render his enemies politically impotent, which was his main motive in having the Senate appoint him dictator perpetuus

 .
 The word perpetuus